Skrylar/ImpromptuModular/README.md

 ![IM](res/img/Foundry.jpg)

-**This module will be available as of the 0.6.13 release.**

 A 4-track phrase sequencer with 32 steps per sequence, 64 sequences per track, 99 phrases per song.
 A phrase is a sequence number and a repetition count.
-Each track holds one song and can be independenly clocked and edited.
-The SEL and ALL buttons allow the selection and simulaneous editing across multiple steps and tracks respectively.
+Each track holds one song and can be independently clocked and edited.
+The SEL and ALL buttons allow the selection and simultaneous editing across multiple steps and tracks respectively.

 CVs can be entered into the sequencer via CV inputs when using an external keyboard controller or via the built-in controls on the module itself.
-When notes are entered with the **right mouse button** on the builtin keyboard (instead of the left mouse button), the sequencer automatically moves to the next step.
+When notes are entered with the **right mouse button** on the built-in keyboard (instead of the left mouse button), the sequencer automatically moves to the next step.
 Right-click defaults are also supported on the three main knobs.

 Although this sequencer has many similarities to [PhraseSeq32](#phrase-seq-32), many differences must also be kept in mind for existing PhraseSeq users.
 Notably:

 * No editing can be performed when attached is turned on.
 * Song phrases are now in a separate display/knob instead of in the steps at the top left.
 * The Copy/Paste ALL setting was replaced with an END setting (more details are given below).
 * The sequence repetitions are no longer in the run modes (formerly FW2, FW3, FW4), but are instead specified in the phrases.
-This allows the repitition of any run mode up to 99 times.
+This allows the repetition of any run mode up to 99 times.
 * Only the song can be run.
 For example, when attached is turned off and the main switch is in SEQ mode, changing the sequence number will have no effect on the running sequencer; instead, it allows the selected sequence to be edited while the song is playing, a feature not offered in PhraseSeqs.
 Thus, the SEQ CV input (now located in the expansion panel) is only used for editing sequences (in other PhraseSeqs, the SEQ CV input can be used to actually control the playing of the phrases).

 The following block diagram shows how the different sequencer elements are hierarchically related.